jmwang0117/AGRNav/README.md

 ```
 @inproceedings{jmwang,
   title={AGRNav: Efficient and Energy-Saving Autonomous Navigation for Air-Ground Robots in Occlusion-Prone Environments},
-  author={Wang, Junming and and Sun, Zekai and Guan, Xiuxian and Shen, Tianxiang and Zhang, Zongyuan and Duan, Tianyang and Huang, Dong and Zhao, Shixiong and Cui, Heming},
+  author={Wang, Junming and Sun, Zekai and Guan, Xiuxian and Shen, Tianxiang and Zhang, Zongyuan and Duan, Tianyang and Huang, Dong and Zhao, Shixiong and Cui, Heming},
   booktitle={2024 IEEE International Conference on Robotics and Automation (ICRA)},
   pages={},
   year={2024},